pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 **Working out loud **- Take notes in meetings and post them on Loomio to share with people who weren’t there.
 Put followup actions on Loomio after meetings with @mentions - make Loomio your place for documenting what happened so you can refer to it later, and it becomes a useful resource.

 **Stay on topic**: Notice when people are going off topic and, if necessary, create separate discussion threads for topics that diverge from the core discussion.
-Don’t be afraid to '@mention' people to keep the conversation on track.
+Don’t be afraid to “@mention” people to keep the conversation on track.

 **Notice** when the same voices are dominating the discussion and invite some of the quieter people to contribute by @mentioning them and asking them what they think.
 In exceptional cases you may want to ask someone to wait before commenting again.